 D3 Fall Χ

 D3 Winter

 D3 Spring X

-D3 Summer X
+D3 Summer

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
 X D4 If yes, what is the minimum number of credits and the unit of measure?
-15
+15 Credits

-5 Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

-DS indicate all items required of transfer students to apply for admission.
+כט indicate all items required of indicate all items required of transfer students to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript X

 D5 College transcript(s) X

 D5 Essay or personal Х

 statement ^

 D5 Interview Χ

 D5 Standardized test scores X

 D5 Statement of good

-standing from prior institution(s) Х
+standing from prior institution(s) X